 Upon making the quarantine list announcement months ago now, Transport Secretary Grant Schapps said, “As with all air bridge countries, please be aware that things can change quickly.
 Only travel if you are content to unexpectedly 14-day quarantine if required”.

-Quarantine list UK: These are the countries where you do not have to self isolate on your return
+Which countries are not on the quarantine list?
+These are the destinations where you do not have to self isolate on your return

 - Antigua and Barbuda